 By storing your data in this way, particularly when it automatically synchronizes with the cloud, you can keep your staff interlinked and up-to-date with the info they need.
 It’s added security, can save you space, and is often cheap, as well.

-- Do your technicians have manuals, job information, etc. available on their mobile device without having to come to the office?
+Do your technicians have manuals, job information, etc. available on their mobile devices without having to come to the office?

 3. Best Practices You Should Consider When Managing Remote Teams.

 There’s no way to sugar coat this: the above tips and tricks only work if you’re extremely good at juggling multiple digital solutions (e.g. Google Docs and Sheets, text messages, Calendars, etc.) or use an all-in-one software that enables you to have your whole field service business on a single screen.

 It can take time, but it’s important to make sure that if you’re new to software, you’re going with a product that offers you insightful training, quality customer service, and updates regularly (all things Commusoft does, according to our users!), giving you the best chance to adapt and use your new-found tool to its full potential.
 With those three things in place, you can feel more confident that your transition will be as smooth as possible.

 Think of the simple tech you use every day (we’re talking about the mobile phone in your hand).
 You probably use it to do a lot more than you realize; whether it’s sending texts, pinging emails, organizing your calendar, or even using it to learn another language.